Mizkoeu/gitting-started/README.md

 What happens if you turn in a lab late?
 > "Labs will be penalized one full letter grade (10%) for each day they are late."
+> "Late projects and proposals will not be accepted."

 On what day will you give a presentation on your final project for this course?
 > May 18, 2018